NSO-developer/nso-gitbook/nec-ipasolink-vr/README-ned-settings.md

 ----------------------------------

-    - nec-ipasolink-vr extended-parser <enum> (default auto)
+    - extended-parser <enum> (default auto)

-      Make the cisco-nx NED handle CLI parsing (i.e. transform the running-config from the device to the model based config tree).
+      Make the NED handle CLI parsing (i.e. transform the running-config from the device to the model based config tree).

       auto            - Uses turbo-mode when available, will use fastest availablemethod to load data to NSO.